 Note: When Fiery server is installed and licensed, Calibrator offers the option to create G7 calibration.
 With G7 calibration, transfer curves are applied over a Fiery server calibration target to reach G7 gray balance.
 The Calibration Manager displays the underlying regular Fiery server calibration target, not the temporary G7 transfer curves.
 Similarly, transfer curves used to reach the calibrated state for regular Fiery server targets are not displayed by the Calibration Manager.
 These transfer curves are temporary because they are recomputed with every recalibration.

-- 3 Optional: Click Save measurement to save the measurement data of an existing calibration setting. - 4 To print a test page, click Test Page.
+3 Optional: Click Save measurement to save the measurement data of an existing calibration setting.